-Sporting Kansas City's 2018 season marks the club's 23rd year in Major League Soccer.
+Sporting Kansas City's 2021 season will mark the club's 26th year in Major League Soccer.
 Kansas City was introduced as one of the 10 charter members of MLS on June 6, 1995.
 Four months later, the league unveiled the nicknames, logos and uniform designs for the franchises, including the Kansas City Wiz.

 - Timeline: Notable dates in club history